LynxGeekNYC/junk/README.md

-Overall Workflow: User uploads file for OpenAI to analyze and generate a report as a downloadable PDF.
+Overall Workflow: User uploads file for OpenAI to analyze and generate a report as a downloadable PDF (FPDF).

 Job Requirements: I have multiple variations of the script and I need to bring all the good functions together, etc and make it work.